1. What is a chef in devops?

 - You can execute the other recipes using one recipe.

-As a DevOps engineer, interview questions like this are quite expected.
+Answer: As a DevOps engineer, interview questions like this are quite expected.
 Start by describing the obvious overlap between DevOps and Agile.
-Although implementation of DevOps is always in sync with Agile methodologies, there is a clear difference between the two.
-The principles of Agile are associated to seamless production or development of a piece of software.
-On the other hand, DevOps deals with development, followed by deployment of the software, ensuring faster turnaround time, minimum errors, and reliability.
-(Chef Devops Training)
+Although the implementation of DevOps is always in sync with Agile methodologies, there is a clear difference between the two.
+The principles of Agile are associated with seamless production or development of a piece of software.
+On the other hand, DevOps deals with the development, followed by deployment of the software, ensuring faster turnaround time, minimum errors, and reliability.

 If you are preparing for senior DevOps roles, prepare for these specific Chef DevOps interview questions.